 Predator Female Size Difference With Males

 The size and shape of female Predators have been a bit inconsistent throughout Predator lore.
-The first descriptions in the AvP: Prey book and the Deadliest of the Species comic hinted that female Predators are bigger than males and might not have any female features like breasts and mammary glands at all.
+Prey said Yautja females were bigger than males, and Dachande used milk glands to tell that Machiko was female.
+Aliens vs. Predator: Deadliest of the Species then showed Big Mama as huge and with no clear female features.
 Later inclusions in the Predator: Hunting Grounds game, Predator: Stalking Shadows, and Aliens vs. Predators: Ultimate Prey book described them as about the same height as males, being more agile and lean, and having breasts that were covered in armor.
 Their heads have been shown to be narrower, with smaller eyes and longer dreadlocks.
-The Female Predator's height has been about 2-2,5 meters, depending on the individual.
-The following is a list of all known female Predators, both from the old and new Yautja lore.
+The Female Predator's height has been about 2-2.5 meters, depending on the individual.

 Big Mama